 - Interacting appropriately with confidential and sensitive information

 - Active and critical listening

 - Clear and concise verbal communication

 The successful candidate for a position on the CSRB will demonstrate a clear and logical thought process and the ability to maintain objectivity regardless of previous experience.
-A demonstrated ability to work closely and collaboratively with peers, faculty, and staff members is important.
+A demonstrated ability to work closely and collaboratively with students, faculty, and staff members is important.

 Candidates should have a sense of current events on campus, and should understand the mission of the College.
 Candidates must demonstrate availability in their work, academic and co-curricular schedules that balances the duties of the CSRB with their own staff and student success.